What is Material Jetting?

 Since the inception of Material jetting technology in the 1990s, several techniques have emerged and progressed into a developed state.
 Although they differ from manufacturer to manufacturer on how the material is cured and how they are deposited, the underpinning material jetting technique is the same.

 They all can be categorised under the following three main types.
 (Figure 3)

 Stratasys PolyJet technology, jets ultra-thin layers of photopolymer material onto the build tray, very similar to a standard inkjet printer and each layer is immediately cured by a UV light.
 The gel-like support material is available for complex geometrical parts which can be easily removed by hand or by using an aqua blast or water jetting.

-Many pieces of literature refer to material Jetting technology as ‘PolyJet’, mainly due to that fact that PolyJet is the first ever material jetting technology printer introduced (First introduced by Object and later bought by Stratasys).
+Many pieces of literature refer to material Jetting technology as ‘PolyJet’, mainly due to the fact that PolyJet is the first-ever material jetting technology printer introduced (First introduced by Object and later bought by Stratasys).

 How does PolyJet material jetting technology work?

 After the common steps of how additive manufacturing works, in where the 3D CAD model is converted to layer-based information, it’s ready to be printed.

 A schematic of a simple Material Jetting or PolyJet process is shown in the figure below to help describe the material jetting method.

 - As shown in the above schematic, PolyJet printers have print heads, build chamber, material container and UV Curing light